AbuCloud1/Gatus-ECS-App/README.md

 SSL ends at the load balancer which makes cert management easier but means traffic inside isn’t encrypted.
 Security Groups are more complex but give tighter network isolation.
 The VPC runs on a custom CIDR across multiple AZs to keep it production-ready and easy to grow later.

 ## Future Improvements

+**Implemented Terraform Workspaces**:
+The way I set up my Terraformix, I didn't use Terraformix spaces.
+And Terraformix spaces would have easily alleviated some of the complexity.

 **CI/CD Pipeline Enhancement**:
 Automate Docker builds, pushes, and Terraform runs.
 Add approvals for prod releases and run security scans in the pipeline.